 Borrow a photo?

-Or type mynew30 @ gmail. com in your email client
+Or type mynew30 at gmail dot com in your email client

 (removing the spaces)